 Establishing a Strategy

-Gamification of an enterprise app could go in a number of different directions, so a good place to start is by doing some research and gathering data on the common behaviors of your target users.
-You may be able to do this via an early iteration of the app if it’s one you already have in place and are looking at gamifying, otherwise you’re going to need to establish a profile of your target audience and the jobs they do, and gather insights as best you can (perhaps by surveying).
+The gamification of an enterprise app could go in a number of different directions, so a good place to start is by doing some research and gathering data on the common behaviors of your target users.
+You may be able to do this via an early iteration of the app if it’s one you already have in place and are looking at gamifying.
+Otherwise, you’re going to need to establish a profile of your target audience and the jobs they do, and gather insights as best you can, perhaps by surveying.

 An important point here is that if you’re trying to make a case for gamification in the very traditional corporate world, you’d better have some good data behind you.
 Stakeholders and buyers will want to know why they should justify the expense.